aschmiedeke/gbtdocs/docs/references/astrid.rst

 a baseline removed and a Gaussian will be fit to the data.
 The focus offset will automatically be sent to the M&C system.

-The details of pointing and focus observations are described in XXX
+The details of pointing and focus observations are described in :ref:`references/observing/scan_types:Utility Scan Types`.

-.. todo:: Add reference to section 5.4.1. in GBTog.

 Fitting Acceptance Options